bepaald/signalbackup-tools/README.md

   </p>
 </details>

+> [!TIP]
-A handy python script that uses this option was developed to replace attachments with shrunk versions.
+> A handy python script that uses this option was developed to replace attachments with shrunk versions.
 It is available [here](https://github.com/cycneuramus/signal-backup-shrink).
 Thanks @cycneuramus!

 **<span id="various">Various</span>**